dougsillars/3dio-website/src/docs/api/1/aframe-components.md

 Create a camera flythrough tour of your A-Frame scene.

+**Note:** This feature requires a third-party component, [aframe-animation-component](https://github.com/ngokevin/kframe/tree/master/components/animation/).

+Right now, you should use version **3.2.5** of that component with the `tour` component.

 | Parameter | Description | Default value |
 | --- | --- | --- |
 | `autoStart` | Determines if the camera tour starts automatically | `true` |